Siriusuna/Siriusuna/content/公开课/CS61A/Language and Interpreter/Interpreter.md

 	- `(define <name> <expression>)`
 		1. Evaluate the `<expression>`.
 		2. Bind `<name>` to its value in the current frame.
-2. Procedure definition is shorthand of [define with a lambda expression](Fundamentals.md#^3c57gc.md).
+2. Procedure definition is shorthand of [[Fundamentals#^3c57gc.md]].
 They should be handled in the same way.
 ```scheme
 (define (<name> <formal parameters>) <body>)
 (define <name> (lambda (<formal parameters>) <body>)